Our unique analysis of the bills Andrews sponsored and cosponsored provides insight into his position in the Senate.

 - S.Res.
 314 (99th): A resolution authorizing expenditures by the Select Committee on Indian Affairs.

 - S. 1991 (99th): A bill to extend programs under the Native American Programs Act of ...

 - S. 1919 (99th): Task Force on Elder Abuse Act of 1985

 - S. 1872 (99th): A bill relating to the establishment and disposition of customs districts and ...

 View All » (including bills from previous years)

-From Jan 1981 to Oct 1986, Andrews missed 97 of 2,366 roll call votes, which is 4.1%.
-This is better than the median of 5.7% among the lifetime records of senators serving in Oct 1986.
+From Jan 1981 to Oct 1986, Andrews missed 97 of 2,368 roll call votes, which is 4.1%.
+This is on par with the median of 6.0% among the lifetime records of senators serving in Oct 1986.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.